Budotron/Data-Science-Notes/DownloadingFiles.md

 ```
 ## Classes 'HTMLInternalDocument', 'HTMLInternalDocument', 'XMLInternalDocument', 'XMLAbstractDocument' <externalptr>
 ```
-Look for "list items" (li) wwith a particular class (in the example below, equal to score)
+Look for "list items" (li) with a particular class (in the example below, equal to score)

 ```r
 xpathSApply(doc, "//li[@class ='score']", xmlValue)